-Policy Name : Academic Progress Policy

-Related : CAA's Standards of Licensure & Accreditation - 2019, Ministry of Education

-Documents Framework for the Compliance Inspection of Higher Education Institution - 2020

-ADSM P 418 - Academic Integrity Policy

-ADSM P 401 - Graduate Admissions Policy

-ADSM P 307 - Graduate Completion Requirements Policy

-ADSM P 301 - Grading and Assessment Policy

-ADSM P 405 - Student Records Policy
+Policy Name: Academic Progress PolicyRelated: CAA's Standards of Licensure & Accreditation - 2019, Ministry of EducationDocumentsFramework for the Compliance Inspection of Higher Education Institution - 2020ESG 2015 Standards - 1.4 Student admission, progression, recognition and CertificationADSM P 418 - Academic Integrity PolicyADSM P 401 - Graduate Admissions PolicyADSM P 307 - Graduate Completion Requirements PolicyADSM P 301 - Grading and Assessment PolicyADSM P 405 - Student Records Policy

-1.1 The purpose of this Policy is to ensure that students are given every opportunity and assistance in their endeavor to successfully complete the requirements of their chosen degree program in accordance with the relevant award.
+1.1 The purpose of this Policy is to ensure that students are given every opportunity and assistance in successfully completing the requirements of their degree program.
 This policy also serves to enable corrective actions designed to ameliorate student non-achievement of requirements to be implemented in time for the rectification and improvement of a student's academic performance.